← All AI Agents & Tool Use modules

 This activity needs JavaScript.

-Why this matters next You now have every piece — loop, tools, ReAct, memory, planning, routing, and guardrails.
-Module 8 assembles them into one complete agent on a real task, and then asks the question that separates good engineers from hype: when should you NOT use an agent at all?
+Why this matters next You have now studied every component — the agent loop, tool invocation, ReAct, memory, planning, routing, and guardrails.
+Module 8 assembles these components into a complete agent applied to a real task, and addresses the corresponding engineering question: under what circumstances is an agent architecture the wrong choice for the problem at hand?

-One-sentence summary: agents fail — they loop, misroute, and take unwanted actions — so reliability comes from guardrails around the loop: a hard step cap, loop detection, tool validation, and human-in-the-loop approval for risky or irreversible actions.
+Summary: agents exhibit characteristic failure modes — non-terminating loops, routing errors, and unintended actions — so reliability is established by guardrails surrounding the loop: a hard step limit, loop detection, tool-call validation, and human-in-the-loop approval for high-risk or irreversible actions.

 Next: Build an Agent — and Know When Not To →